XorSum/systemds-remac/README.md

 * Replace the original `src` of SystemDS with the `remac/src` of ReMac.

 * Follow the [installation guide](https://systemds.apache.org/docs/2.0.0/site/install#build-the-project) of SystemDS to build the project.
+The building artifact `SystemDS.jar` is in the `target` folder.

 ## Algorithms and Datasets